Z0rb14n/ServerClientHearts/README.md

 # ServerClientHearts

 The server for the server-client based Hearts game I'm trying to make.
-If you stumbled into it, congratualations.
+If you stumbled into it, congratulations.

 For information on the Processing Libraries, just search up Processing or PApplet and you'll probably find it.